FiB3/beautyAmp/README.md

 Format (Beautify/Prettify) your SFMC AMPscript with this extension.

-Originaly developed with Isobar Switzerland and now available to the developer community.
+Originaly developed with Merkle DACH (former Isobar Switzerland) and now available to the developer community.

 ## Features